parsingphase/batbox/README.md

 ### What you can do

+- Search by time, location and species
-- View a list of dates on which traces are recorded
+- View a calendar of recording sessions
-- View traces on each date on a map, and play the audio files in your browser
+- View sets of recordings (by search, date, species) on a map, and play the audio files in your browser
 - View and manage data in an inbuilt admin interface

 ### Code status

-The code is very much pre-alpha and not presumed ready for production use.
+The code is at an alpha state and needs a fair bit of aesthetic cleanup and refactoring, but it's usable.

 ### Feedback